How to Place a Baby for Adoption in Arizona

 “Can I stay in touch with my child and their adoptive family if I want to?”

-To start answering these questions, you can call American Adoptions at 1-800-ADOPTION for free information with no obligation to choose adoption.
+To start answering these questions, you can call American Adoptions at 1-800-ADOPTION, or request more information online for free and with no obligation to choose adoption.

 The most important thing to understand is that you are always in control of your adoption plan when you’re giving your baby up for adoption in Arizona.
 You are calling the shots in every aspect of your adoption, including: